Tris123FC/Portfolio/1_homelessness_analysis/README.md

 ## Analysis of Homelessness Relief Figures (2024)
 **Motivation:**

-<p>THomelessness is a pressing social issue, and I wanted to understand how government spending impacts homelessness rates across different regions.
+<p>Homelessness is a pressing social issue, and I wanted to understand how government spending impacts homelessness rates across different regions.
 This project involves a time-series analysis of relief spending relative to housing procurement and a geographical analysis of homelessness figures across the UK.
-The goal was to identify trends and disparities that could inform policy decisions.</p>T
+The goal was to identify trends and disparities that could inform policy decisions.</p>

 - **OneDrive Link:**
   [Access Excel File](https://onedrive.live.com/personal/c88ea4021b131a70/_layouts/15/Doc.aspx?resid=C88EA4021B131A70!s4ba9686b3553450bb4dc9e1c5d18dffe&cid=c88ea4021b131a70&migratedtospo=true&app=Excel)